pmadruga/ml_project/report/report.md

 - Regression: so that it's possible to determine what's the estimated HRV value for the next day, based on the data from the previous days.
 The observations are made in periods more granular than a full day, but for this regression the average values of HRV will be used.
 There are two main reasons for this "grouping": the intervals where the observations happen are not regular and don't have the same time span.
 For example, there could be several measurements in the morning in one day during a period of 5minutes and in another day the period could be shorter with just a few measurements made.

 - Clustering: based on HRV measurements, determine if there was more or less physical activity (namely, whether the steps count and/or the flights climbed).
+Another possibility is to determine any clusters regarding the time (wether being day of the week and/or hour of the day) where these measurements occurred.

 - Association mining: give certain features (such as step count and/or number of meditation sessions) which are more likely to influence HRV values.
+Another possibility is to determine whether an HRV observation (in regards to date and time) has any probability of being measured on another date and time.
+An example is if there is any relation between a measurement of an HRV value in the morning with the day of the week.

 Despite being a rich data set (i.e. a reasonable number of observations made over a period of 2 years, with many attributes spread over different data sets), it entails some limitations and issues.
-For one, there is not a single data set but rather a few, thus it's a non-simple data set due to its temporal structure.
+For one, there is not a single data set but rather a few different ones.
+It's a non-simple data set due to being a time series one.
 Specifically, there is one data set for the Activity Summary, one for Step Count, one for HRV, one for mindful sessions and one for flights climbed.
 All these data sets have different time spans and measure times thus these have had to be standardized so they can be compared - i.e., they have different intervals.
 These data sets were standardized through the average values per day.
 Nonetheless, the HRV data set could be used as a standalone non-standardized data set and some features could be created out of it.

 There is also the issue regarding time span of observations, meaning that some observations were made several times during the day whereas others were not.
 Apple provides a summary of some of the attributes presenting observation values within a period of a day, but it's not for all attributes - namely "Active Energy Burned", "Apple Exercise Time" and "Apple Stand Hours" thus excluding HRV, flights climbed and step count.